Johnson Nyarko Boampong

-Johnson Nyarko Boampong is a Ghanaian pharmacist, biomedical Scientist, professor and the Vice-Chancellor of the University of Cape Coast.
+Johnson Nyarko Boampong is a Ghanaian pharmacist, biomedical Scientist, professor and was the Vice-Chancellor of the University of Cape Coast.

 Education

 Prof. Boampong has a B.Pharm. degree from the Kwame Nkrumah University of Science and Technology (1997-2001) and, B.Sc. degree and Dip.
 Ed (1988-1992) from the University of Cape Coast.
 He also obtained his M.Phil. degree in zoology (Applied Parasitology) from the University of Ghana (1995-1999).
 He is a product of Tokyo Women's Medical University, Japan, where he obtained his PhD in Tropical Medicine (2004-2007) as a Japan International Corporation Agency (JICA) scholar.
 He did his post-doctorate research at the Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh, India as CV Raman Scholar (2011).

 He has taken many other professional courses abroad and has presented his research findings at different international conferences.
 He is a member of many international and local professional associations.